Dynamsoft/barcode-reader-javascript-samples/hello-world/vue3/README.md

     // Create a `CameraEnhancer` instance for camera control and a `CameraView` instance for UI control. const cameraView = await CameraView.createInstance();
     const cameraEnhancer = await CameraEnhancer.createInstance(cameraView);
-    elRefs.value.append(cameraView.getUIElement()); // Get default UI and append it to DOM.
+    elRefs.value!.append(cameraView.getUIElement()); // Get default UI and append it to DOM.

     // Create a `CaptureVisionRouter` instance and set `CameraEnhancer` instance as its image source. const router = await CaptureVisionRouter.createInstance();